OldUser101/nathanjgill.uk/content/now/index.md

     thought of "dependency analyser", but that implies something else.
 I also don't really know how useful it will be.

-# Academic

-- Writing my personal statement for university, and actually making the application.
-- Attempting (and currently failing) to revise for upcoming mock exams.

 # Other Things

 - Trying to learn to touch type properly, as well as learning the more